GauravGajavelli/Freshman15/Planning/Incremental functionality buildplan.md

    (honestly if I'm switching to eager, should I bother with the last two?
 If lazy is fast enough ig?)
   5. Backend pinging for load
    a.
 I can make lazy super fast with async stuff and Promise.all I think, I should go through and refactor the code
+      a.
+Actually this makes it slower for the web scraper for meal get
+      b.
+Improvements: only getting the most necessary foods
    b.
 Why is the dinner meal not saving in the DB after being scraped?
       a.
 Because one of the names are of a length greater than 50
    c.
 Really just have to refactor the web scraping stuff